Ask a Sexpert

 Does Puppy Play Involve Humiliation?

 Some people that engage in puppy play enjoy a dynamic between a human pup and a handler that involves humiliation or degradation.
-This dynamic will be negotiated and agreed upon with consent.
-Others who engage in puppy play don’t wish to incorporate any aspects of humiliation, and enjoy being cared for in a more affection way.
-Many enjoy positive interactions with their handler such as receiving head pats, and verbal expressions such as “good puppy!” that let them know they are valued.
+Reminder that all safe play is negotiated and agreed upon with full consent and understanding.
+Others pups, don’t wish to incorporate any aspects of humiliation.
+These puppies love being cared for in a more affection way.
+Many enjoy positive interactions with their handler.
+For example, puppies like receiving head pats, and verbal affirmations such as “good puppy!”.
+This lets them know they are valued.
 Just as different human pups enjoy different dynamics so do handlers!
 Some handlers prefer the humiliation dynamic, while others enjoy a more gentle, affectionate dynamic.
 For many handlers, the puppy play dynamic is rewarding because it allows them to experience unconditional love and a willingness to please from their human pups.

 How Sexual is Puppy Play?